NathanPease16/Flexi/Documentation/Flexi/Rate.md

 ## Description
 Determines how the interpolation will move.
 If a [FlexiKeyFrame](../FlexiKeyFrame/FlexiKeyFrame.md)'s Rate is set to `time`, it will complete the interpolation between itself and the next key frame over a set amount of time, regardless of how much distane it has to cover (time is constant).
-If its Rate is set to `speed`, it will move at the same speed during its interpolation, regardless of how much distance it has to cover ( is constant)
+If its Rate is set to `speed`, it will move at the same speed during its interpolation, regardless of how much distance it has to cover (speed is constant)